E Tech Group Builds a PlantPAx Automation Solution for a Cultivated Meat Pilot Plant

 For transfers between units, linked groups were created to manage transfer phase communication between source and destination phases.
 The equipment phases drive 55 equipment modules with 1100 control modules providing inputs and outputs to the batch.
 Equipment phases were developed and tested based on the Pin Charts.

-PlantPAx Control Modules and Equipment Modules
+The Specs: PlantPAx Control Modules & Equipment Modules

 The configuration utilized the PlantPAx standard control module (CM) library.
 This includes control modules for block valves, control valves, pumps, variable frequency drives, analog inputs, digital inputs, and PID loops.
 The process equipment to be controlled included media prep vessels, portable tanks, transfer lines, small bioreactors, large bioreactors, centrifuge, and Portable CIP skid.